 In her letter of 1868, Isabella noted their home had been in Carson, Nevada for the last six years but they were now renting a home in a new location.
-Two years later Isabella and David appeared on a 1870 census record in Shermantown, White Pine, Nevada with another person named James G Wilkin who may or may not be a son by one of David's other wives, but likely a relative.
-The widow's pension record indicated Isabella was admitted into an insane asylum in San Francisco where she died in 1877.
+Two years later Isabella and David appeared on an 1870 census in Shermantown, White Pine, Nevada.
+A widow's pension record indicated Isabella was admitted into an insane asylum in San Francisco where she died in 1877.
+David then returned to a plural wife in Emery County, Utah where he died.

-Sources: Family Search pid# as of 1 Apr, 2022: KV23-WS3

-Military, Church, Pension records, Emigration records
+Sources: Family Search pid# as of January 2025: KV23-WS3 Military, Church, Pension, Emigration records, and Census Records